 Course Code EDU134

 Course Title Drama and Art in Education

 Type of course Practical

 LTP 0 0 2

 Credits 1

 Course prerequisite

-Course Objectives (CO) The students will be able to understand the functions of drama and art in Education.
+Course Objectives (CO) 1.
+The students will be able to understand the functions of drama and art in Education.

-2. The students will learn to integrate drama and art in the school curriculum.

-3. The students will develop their aesthetic sensibilities.
+2. The students will learn to integrate drama and art in the school curriculum.3.
+The students will develop their aesthetic sensibilities.

-5. The students will dev ctop tien acsticue sensionnes.
-10000 11 S. No. Title of the Practical Orientation Session tation Session Activity/Performance 1.
+3. The students will dev ctop their aestrictic sensionities.
+S. No. Title of the Practical Orientation Session Activity/Performance time Allotted 1.
 Body Language for a teacher Demonstration of appropriate facial expressions gestures and postures.
 1. 5-7 min. presentation on any topic of interest using appropriate body movements 8 Periods 2.
 Breaking monotony in Voice and Speech Orientation to voice articulation, projection and expression 1.
 Loud reading with expressions from language texts in English, Hindi, and mother tongue.)
 8 Periods 3.
 MUSIC as a medium of instruction Knowledge and understanding of shuddha and vikrit swaras, alankars, and notation system Creating sound with the use of one's own body.
 Adding the readymade sound clips to the lesson plan as teaching aid.
 Suggest new ways to use music in the classroom 8 Periods 4.
-Using dance as a pedagogy Familiarization with simple terms of dance, such as rasa, hasta, abhinaya, basic footsteps, positions, hand movements, and mudras of the classical dance form 1.
-Demonstrating ways of using dance in education 8 Periods
+Using dance as a pedagogy Familiarization with simple terms of dance, such as rasa, hasta, abhinaya, basic footsteps, positions, hand movements, and mudras of the classical dance form Demonstrating ways of using dance in education 8 Periods

-5. Visual arts as a tool Identification of elements and different methods of visual arts.
-Exploring ways of enlivening subjects by integrating art into them 2.
-Preparation and use of colourful worksheets creating a collage using images, bits cut out from old magazines, news paper etc Visualization of a poster with specified data and slogan on a given subject in more than two colors.
-8 Periods ---- -------------------------- --- ---- --- -----------
+5. Visual arts as a Identification of 1.
+Preparation and use of tool elements and different colourful worksheets methods of visual arts.
+2. creating a collage using Exploring ways of images, bits cut out from old 8 Periods enlivening subjects by magazines, news paper etc integrating art into 3.
+Visualization of a poster with them specified data and slogan on a given subject in more than two colors.